-If you are a Windows 7 user and don't have the IE9 Explorer setup, follow the basic steps below.
+If you do not have IE9 setup, follow the basic steps below.

-The biggest change is performance.
+The most significant change is performance.
 It reportedly loads much faster than IE8 and 'hardware acceleration' (discussed above) means web pages load faster in new tabs.

 The IE9 User Interface has much Less Detail!
 Gone is the search bar (more on that below) and the tabs are now on the same row as the address bar.

 The menu options (File, Edit etc.) are now placed below the address bar.
 The Back/Forward buttons are also enlarged.
 This lean setup increases the space to view your web pages.

 The Search Bar and Address Bar are now combined.
 The single address bar search displays the web page address as usual.

 However, if you enter an incomplete address, or a search word/phrase, you can choose your search provider, and your search results appear in a new tab:-